abdfaizaan/AIW-DevOps-with-GitHub-V2/Hands-on lab/MS-SPL-Monitoring and Load Testing.md

    ![](media/ld-ex3-2-5.png)

-1. The test run will starting running and once the test run is completed, you will be able to see **Client-side metrics**.
+1. The test run will start running, and once the test run is completed, you will be able to see **Client-side metrics**.
 Explore the given metrics output.

    ![](media/dglt4.jpg)

-   **Note**: In case, the test fails due to `The test was stopped due to a high error rate.
+   **Note**: In case the test fails due to `The test was stopped due to a high error rate.
 Check your script and try again.
-In case the issue persists, raise a ticket with support` error.
+In case the issue persists, raise a ticket with support team.
 This is expected as sometimes the load on the application exceeds the defined throughput.

 ## Task 3: Explore Chaos Studio

-In this task you will add **Targets** and create an **Experiment** on **Azure Chaos Studio** to check the resilience of the web application that we created by adding real faults and observe how our applications respond to real-world disruptions.
+In this task, you will add **Targets** and create an **Experiment** on **Azure Chaos Studio** to check the resilience of the web application that we created by adding real faults and observe how our applications respond to real-world disruptions.

 1. On the **Azure Portal**, use the search bar **(1)** to search for **Chaos Studio**, and select it from the search results **(2)**.